 “To obtain the influences of the Spirit of God, you must seek them by fervent, believing prayer, and you must cherish the slightest impressions.
 You must yield to His softest and gentlest motions, and watch to learn what He would have you do, and yield yourself up to His guidance.” – Charles Finney

-To remove this obstacle to hearing God’s voice, we must learn to be willing to cultivate sensitivity to the Holy Spirit.
+To remove this obstacle to hearing God’s voice, we must be willing to cultivate sensitivity to the Holy Spirit.

 Obstacle #5 – an unwillingness to Walk by Faith